Our mission: inspiring bat conservation worldwide.

 Education regarding bats as safe and invaluable neighbors is essential.
 However, ensuring their future requires much more.

 Knowledge of bat requirements is vital.
-How to—conduct research without harm, maximize protection, solve nuisances, and live safely together.
+How to—conduct research without harm, maximize protection, solve nuisances, and live safely and harmoniously together.

 Help Us.
 Help Bats.
 Help You.